Prepared for the Worst: A Learning-Based Adversarial Attack for Resilience Analysis of the ICP Algorithm: Experiments

 \subsubsection{Implementation Details}

 We train our models using 20,000 samples drawn from two Boreas repeat sequences associated with the same teach sequence.
-We test on four Boreas repeat sequences, approximately 32km of driving data, associated with the same teach sequence.
-The training batch size is 6.
-The Boreas live scans are much denser than point clouds in ShapeNetCore.
-Input point clouds to \textbf{G} have sizes of $10,000 \times 3$.
-The point clouds are kept in 3D.
-For these denser point clouds, we find the optimal values of $a,b,c$ change to $3,12,48$, respectively.
-We again use $\alpha = 1$ and $\beta = 10$ where $\alpha$ and $\beta$ represent the weights of the adversarial and reconstruction losses, respectively, in the loss function.
-We find that using a small value for $\beta$ significantly increases the magnitudes of the pose errors our model can induce.
-We train for 8 to 10 epochs with an AdamW optimizer.
+The training batch size is 6, with input point clouds to $\boldsymbol{G}$ sized $10,000 \times 3$.
+The optimal values of $a,b,c$ are found to be $3,12,48$, respectively.
+We set $\alpha = 1$ and $\beta = 10$ where $\alpha$ and $\beta$ are the weights of the adversarial and reconstruction losses, respectively, in the loss function.
+To be comparable to the baselines and \cite{laconte2023certifying}, we set $w_1 = w_2 = 1$ and $w_3 = w_4 = w_5 = w_6 = 0$ in the adversarial loss $\mathcal{L}_{\text{adv}}$.
+Consequently, for all the results in Section \ref{boreas_results}, only longitudinal and lateral pose errors are considered and reported.
+We train for 8 to 10 epochs ($\sim34$ hours) on a NVIDIA Tesla V100 32GB GPU, with an AdamW optimizer.
+During testing, it takes, on average, $\SI{1.67}{\s}$ to process one scan on the same GPU.
+However, as our method is offline, the training and inference time do not affect its usability.
 The learning rate is set to $10^{-4}$ initially and reduced by 30\% every 5 epochs.
-Pretraining of \textbf{G} for 3 epochs is also done before the actual training.
-For experiments in Section \ref{boreas_results} on the Boreas dataset, all of our models are trained under the $x-y$ setting.
+We also pre-trained $\boldsymbol{G}$ for 3 epochs.

-The \ac{ICP} algorithm under attack is of type point-to-plane, with the maximum number of \ac{ICP} iterations capped at 25 to expedite training.
-For testing, we set the maximum number of iterations to 100, which is sufficient for \ac{ICP} to converge in the majority of cases with a tolerance of $10^{-4}$.
-Test samples where \ac{ICP} does not converge are dropped and excluded from the evaluation.
-The \ac{ICP} algorithm is also equipped with a Cauchy robust cost function (Cauchy parameter set to 1 meter) and a trim filter that removes all points in the scan that are more than 5 meters away from any point in the map.
-These parameters are chosen according to common practices.
+The maximum number of \ac{ICP} iterations is capped at 25 to expedite training.
+For testing, we set the maximum number of iterations to 100, which is sufficient for \ac{ICP} to converge in most cases with a tolerance of $10^{-4}$.
+Test samples where \ac{ICP} does not converge are excluded.
+The \ac{ICP} algorithm includes a Cauchy filter (Cauchy parameter set to \SI{1}{\m}) and a maximum match distance filter ($d_{max} = \SI{5}{\m}$), following common practices.